 Check to make sure you have the latest app version:

-Apple Version 1.4
+Apple Version 1.5

 Android Version 1.02

 Each phone is different and one sure way to update the app is simply find the app in the app stores and you’ll be guided how to update the app.
 It’s easy.

 If you haven’t yet downloaded our free app, we encourage you to do so.
 Just search the Apple or Google Play app stores by typing in “Pork Belly Ventures.”

 What Our App Provides

 Our PBV app provides a wide range of functionality to help you learn more about our charter and RAGBRAI before the ride, with useful tools like route maps and host-town maps during the ride, and a fun after the ride “wrap-up” of riding RAGBRAI with Pork Belly Ventures.

 Specific Tabs Designed to Assist You Now and During the Ride

-June 2017 Letter – This letter presents a comprehensive review of everything you need to know as a Pork Belly rider and support team.
+June 2018 Letter – This letter presents a comprehensive review of everything you need to know as a Pork Belly rider and support team.

 PBV Maps – Providing you a precise map to locate the PBV campsite in the Host Towns.
 Download these maps to your smartphone/tablet prior to the ride.
 Our maps will be available in July.
 Keep reading for more information about why/how to download.